Exploring the Mystery – Verse One of the Tao Te Ching

 At that time, I couldn’t imagine doing it.

-Then one day, I finally picked the book up and read Wayne Dyer’s interpretation of Verse One of the Tao Te Ching.
+Then, one day, I finally picked the book up and read Wayne Dyer’s interpretation of Verse One of the Tao Te Ching.
 The words spoke differently to me than in other texts I’d read.
 They were soothing.
-I was finally ready to begin learning about the Tao.
+I was finally ready to learn about the Tao and its deeper, intangible nature, the eternally real.

 Let’s dive in:

 The original symbols comprising the Tao have been translated differently by various students.
-In this story, I will share Wayne Dyer’s and Stephen Mitchell’s interpretations of Tao Te Ching’s chapter 1.
+I will share Wayne Dyer’s and Stephen Mitchell’s interpretations of Tao Te Ching’s Chapter 1 in this story.

 Verse One of the Tao Te Ching: